1 Corinthians Chapter 5 Summary

 8. What is the relationship between Paul's analogy of the yeast and the Passover?
 What is the significance of leavened vs. unleavened bread, and how does that apply to the church in this particular context?

-9. How does the church today practice accountability of its members for sinful practices?
-Some might call this formal process "church discipline".
+9. How does the church today practice accountability for its members regarding sinful practices?
+Some might call this formal process "church discipline."
 How would you outline a biblical process for confronting those in the church who are unrepentant in their sin?

-10. Why does Paul instruct the church "not even to eat" (HCSB) with those who claim to be Christian but live in sexual immorality?
-How would you apply this to our culture's current infatuation with the LGBT/transgender movement, and similar issues?
+10. Why does Paul instruct the church "not even to eat" (HCSB) with those who claim to be Christians but live in sexual immorality?
+How would you apply this to our culture's current infatuation with the LGBT/transgender movement and similar issues?

 Key Words/Phrase